RACGP Rural Generalist Fellowship Training Handbook

 Initial Communications

-Upon successful enrolment into the Rural Generalist Fellowship, you will receive communications from the RACGP Rural Faculty Rural Generalist (RG) team.
+Upon successful enrolment into the Rural Generalist Fellowship, you will receive communications from the RACGP rural training team.
 This initial communication will outline how to commence your training online and payment details relevant to your pathway.

-The RACGP Rural Faculty RG Team will provide you access to your online learning platform, gplearning, where you will be able to find the relevant resources and be able to upload assessment items for your training.
+The RACGP rural training Team will provide you access to your online learning platform, GPlearning, where you will be able to find the relevant resources and be able to upload assessment items for your training.

 The following people will be supporting you throughout your training.
 This may include, but is not limited to: